acuvity/mcp-servers-registry/mcp-server-openapi-schema/README.md

 * **Goal:** Protect users from malicious tool description changes after initial approval, preventing post-installation manipulation or deception.
 * **Mechanism:** Locks tool descriptions upon client approval and verifies their integrity before execution.
 Any modification to the description triggers a security violation, blocking unauthorized changes from server-side updates.

-### 🛡️ Gardrails
+### 🛡️ Guardrails

-### Covert Instruction Detection
+#### Covert Instruction Detection

 Monitors incoming requests for hidden or obfuscated directives that could alter policy behavior.

 * **Goal:** Stop attackers from slipping unnoticed commands or payloads into otherwise harmless data.
 * **Mechanism:** Applies a library of regex patterns and binary‐encoding checks to the full request body.
 If any pattern matches a known covert channel (e.g., steganographic markers, hidden HTML tags, escape-sequence tricks), the request is rejected.

-### Sensitive Pattern Detection
+#### Sensitive Pattern Detection

 Block user-defined sensitive data patterns (credential paths, filesystem references).

 * **Goal:** Block accidental or malicious inclusion of sensitive information that violates data-handling rules.
 * **Mechanism:** Runs a curated set of regexes against all payloads and tool descriptions—matching patterns such as `.env` files, RSA key paths, directory traversal sequences.

-### Shadowing Pattern Detection
+#### Shadowing Pattern Detection

 Detects and blocks "shadowing" attacks, where a malicious MCP server sneaks hidden directives into its own tool descriptions to hijack or override the behavior of other, trusted tools.

 * **Goal:** Stop a rogue server from poisoning the agent’s logic by embedding instructions that alter how a different server’s tools operate (e.g., forcing all emails to go to an attacker’s address even when the user calls a separate `send_email` tool).
 * **Mechanism:** During policy load, each tool description is scanned for cross‐tool override patterns—such as `<IMPORTANT>` sections referencing other tool names, hidden side‐effects, or directives that apply to a different server’s API.
 Any description that attempts to shadow or extend instructions for a tool outside its own namespace triggers a policy violation and is rejected.

-### Schema Misuse Prevention
+#### Schema Misuse Prevention

 Enforces strict adherence to MCP input schemas.

 * **Goal:** Prevent malformed or unexpected fields from bypassing validations, causing runtime errors, or enabling injections.
 * **Mechanism:** Compares each incoming JSON object against the declared schema (required properties, allowed keys, types).
 Any extra, missing, or mistyped field triggers an immediate policy violation.

-### Cross-Origin Tool Access
+#### Cross-Origin Tool Access

 Controls whether tools may invoke tools or services from external origins.

 * **Goal:** Prevent untrusted or out-of-scope services from being called.
 * **Mechanism:** Examines tool invocation requests and outgoing calls, verifying each target against an allowlist of approved domains or service names.
 Calls to any non-approved origin are blocked.

-### Secrets Redaction
+#### Secrets Redaction

 Automatically masks sensitive values so they never appear in logs or responses.

 * **Goal:** Ensure that API keys, tokens, passwords, and other credentials cannot leak in plaintext.
 * **Mechanism:** Scans every text output for known secret formats (e.g., AWS keys, GitHub PATs, JWTs).
 Matches are replaced with `[REDACTED]` before the response is sent or recorded.

+These controls ensure robust runtime integrity, prevent unauthorized behavior, and provide a foundation for secure-by-design system operations.

+### Enable guardrails

+To activate guardrails in your Docker containers, define the `GUARDRAILS` environment variable with the protections you need.
+Available options:
+- covert-instruction-detection
+- sensitive-pattern-detection
+- shadowing-pattern-detection
+- schema-misuse-prevention
+- cross-origin-tool-access
+- secrets-redaction

+For example adding:
+- `-e GUARDRAILS="secrets-redaction covert-instruction-detection"`
+to your docker arguments will enable the `secrets-redaction` and `covert-instruction-detection` guardrails.

-## Basic Authentication via Shared Secret
+## 🔒 Basic Authentication via Shared Secret

 Provides a lightweight auth layer using a single shared token.

 * **Mechanism:** Expects clients to send an `Authorization` header with the predefined secret.
 * **Use Case:** Quickly lock down your endpoint in development or simple internal deployments—no complex OAuth/OIDC setup required.

-These controls ensure robust runtime integrity, prevent unauthorized behavior, and provide a foundation for secure-by-design system operations.

-To review the full policy, see it [here](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-openapi-schema/docker/policy.rego).
-Alternatively, you can override the default policy or supply your own policy file to use (see [here](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-openapi-schema/docker/entrypoint.sh) for Docker, [here](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-openapi-schema/charts/mcp-server-openapi-schema#minibridge) for Helm charts).
+To turn on Basic Authentication, add `BASIC_AUTH_SECRET` like:
+- `-e BASIC_AUTH_SECRET="supersecret"`
+to your docker arguments.
+This will enable the Basic Authentication check.

+> While basic auth will protect against unauthorized access, you should use it only in controlled environment,
+> rotate credentials frequently and **always** use TLS.

 </details>